helioaymoto/pre-consul/README.md

 ## Come Observation about this project
 1) Implement Storage class required to install Consul in Kubernet Cluster
 2) It is necessary to have at least 3 workers nodes in a kubernet cluster
+3) Helm is installed
-3) It is using Local Volume in to make easy the configuration, but it is possible to use any other type of Storage (NFS, iSCSI, Ceth etc)
+4) It is using Local Volume in to make easy the configuration, but it is possible to use any other type of Storage (NFS, iSCSI, Ceth etc)
-4) Consul Cluster will have 3 servers, so this project will creat3 3 storages classes where each one will have volume in each worker node of the kubernet cluster
+5) Consul Cluster will have 3 servers, so this project will creat3 3 storages classes where each one will have volume in each worker node of the kubernet cluster
-5) StorageClass, PV, PVC and Consull will installed in a name space called **Consul**
+6) StorageClass, PV, PVC and Consull will installed in a name space called **Consul**

 ## Step by Step to build
 Create the directories in each kubernet worker node as: